The Rise of Experiential Marketing: Creating Memorable Moments in Hospitality

 Experiential marketing pushes the limits.

 Early in the “experiential marketing evolution,” your marketing operations plan may have just included launching simple campaigns, like a signature cocktail, a themed hotel room, or an exclusive, limited-time dish.
-These experiences certainly captured the attention and engaged customers, but they only went so deep.
+These experiences certainly captured customers’ attention and engaged them, but they only went so deep.

 As time marched on, consumer expectations and behaviors changed.
 When staying in a hotel, they want more than just a bed and free coffee in the lobby.
 When visiting a bar or restaurant, they want more than just a meal and a drink.
 They want unique, personalized experiences that connect them with your brand and the local culture.
 Customer engagements don’t have to be stiff and one-sided like they may have been in the past.
 In fact, your guests want the exact opposite.

 Social media plays a significant role in these new expectations.
 Guests will share their thoughts, feelings, and photos of their experience with your business online, which will be seen by thousands of people who may be interested enough to become potential customers.
-They’re going to come to you expecting an experience that compares to—or even exceeds—what they saw on social media.
+They will come to you expecting an experience that compares to—or even exceeds—what they saw on social media.
 How are you going to deliver that?

 Key Elements of Successful Experiential Marketing Campaigns